 |Birth: ||Mar.
 15, 1837|

 19th Century American stage actress.
-Fanny Brown was an actress who became well known after her photograph was found on John Wilkes Booth's dead body.
+Fanny Brown was the daughter of Thomas McFarland.
+She was an actress who became well known after her photograph was found on John Wilkes Booth's dead body in 1865.

 Created by: Linda Applegate Brown

 Record added: Jul 19, 2009